 - Commonality and Variability Analysis - Examine problem domain for structure that are resistant to change (commonality) and then identify ways in which they can legally vary - Relationship between Design Patterns and Agile - They both value the same code qualities - loose coupling, high cohesiveness, no redundancy, testability, readability, code to an interface, etc.

 Coming Up Next

-- Lecture 10: Strategy, Bridge, Abstract Factory
+- Lecture 9: Strategy, Bridge, Abstract Factory

 - Read Chapters 9, 10, & 11

-- Lecture 11: Introduction to Java
+- No Homework this week!

-- No reading assignment
+- Lecture 10: Introduction to Java